• Home

 Start by cutting your pumpkin in half from the stem to the base and then scoop out the pulp and seeds.
 Have the little ones help out with scooping out the seeds.
 They'll either have fun or be completely grossed out.
 Either way, grab your camera and you'll have great pictures!

-Pro tip: Don't throw those seeds out though!
+Pro tip: Don't throw those seeds out!
 Save them to roast later for a healthy and tasty snack.
 See there's a good reason to make pumpkin puree from scratch.
 There's no pumpkin seeds with the canned stuff.

 Sure, picking up a can of pumpkin from the store is probably easier and less time consuming, but making fresh puree is really pretty darn easy too.
 And far more satisfying if you ask me!